TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    .. method:: setUpClass()

-      A class method called before tests in an individual class are run.
+      A kundi method called before tests in an individual kundi are run.
-      ``setUpClass`` is called with the class as the only argument and must be decorated as a :func:`classmethod`::
+      ``setUpClass`` is called with the kundi as the only argument and must be decorated as a :func:`classmethod`::

         @classmethod